-- Promotes our ability to attract and retain qualified management personnel by providing compensation that is competitive relative to that paid by our competitors.
-To this end, the Compensation Committee regularly reviews and evaluates compensation packages and amounts paid by our primary competitors. - Fosters a pay-for-performance culture providing executives with the opportunity to increase their level of overall compensation based on the financial performance of the Company.
+- Promotes our ability to attract and retain qualified management personnel by providing compensation, including a mix of incentives, that is competitive relative to the compensation paid by our primary competitors. - Fosters a pay-for-performance culture providing executives with the opportunity to increase their level of overall compensation based on the financial performance of the Company.
 To this end, the Compensation Committee regularly reviews and evaluates individual performance to ensure that our named executive officers are rewarded for their contributions to Company goals and stockholder value.